-This page provides information on some of the work the Climate Change Team is leading to help deliver on the aim for Hull to become carbon neutral by 2030.
-This is not an exhaustive list of work that is being undertaken by the Council or by other partners, organisations and businesses that is taking the city to a decarbonised prosperous future.
+This page provides information on some of the work the climate change team is leading to help deliver on the aim for Hull to become carbon neutral by 2030.
+This is not an exhaustive list of work that is being undertaken by the council or by other partners, organisations and businesses that are taking the city to a decarbonised prosperous future.

 This project will deliver a clear carbon reduction pathway with key milestones that need to be achieved by the city across -

 - land-use change and forestry (LULUCF)

 if we are to meet our carbon reduction aim.